 Working With Families Traumatized By A Serious Birth Injury

 After something goes wrong during delivery, the next step is to determine whether a birth injury was likely avoidable.
 The birth injury lawyers at Crandall & Pera Law can provide analysis to help you and your family.
-Through diligent review of the medical records, films, placental pathology results and input from independent expert witnesses, we may be able to make a case for medical negligence.
+Through a detailed and comprehensive review of all medical records pertaining to the pregnancy and birth, and with expert medical input, we may find medical negligence.

 Some of the regional hospitals that we have been up against include: